-1. Goodwill and intangible assets (Group)
+Valuation of Goodwill and intangible assets (Group) (note 20)

-Goodwill and intangible assets comprise 9% of total assets of the group and represent R17 607 000 for goodwill and R3 279 000 for intangible assets.
+Goodwill and intangible assets comprise 8% of total assets of the group and amount to R17 607 000 for goodwill and R1 874 000 for intangible assets.

-Goodwill and intangible assets arose on the acquisitions by the group of businesses and represents the premium paid for the business and customer contracts.
+Goodwill and intangible assets were recognised on the acquisitions by the group of businesses and represents the premium paid for these businesses and customer contracts.

-As required by the applicable accounting standards (IAS 36), the directors conduct annual impairment tests to assess the recoverability of the carrying value of goodwill and intangible assets, after considering the annual amortisation of intangible assets.
+As required by the applicable accounting standards (IAS 36 -Impairment of assets), the directors of the company perform annual impairment assessments to assess the recoverability of the carrying value of goodwill and intangible assets, after considering the annual amortisation of intangible assets.

-In order to establish whether an impairment exists, the value-in-use is determined for the cash-generating units ("CGU") and compared to the carrying value.
+In order to determine whether an impairment exists, the valuein-use is determined for the cash-generating units ("CGU") and compared to the carrying value.

-As disclosed in the accounting policies and Note 21, this determination of an impairment is highly subjective as significant judgement is required in determining the value-in-use as appropriate.
+As disclosed in the accounting policies and Note 20, the determination of an impairment is highly subjective due to significant judgements required to be made when determining whether the value-in-use is appropriate.